y5labs/drag-test/README.md

 # Drag Test

 # Todo
-- Should be okay to select a single bar in histogram
+- Should be possible to select a single bar in histogram
-- Convert wd_freq and dpm_freq into set dimensions.
-Port split into set
+- Create new style of range\_single that selects what _not_ to show
 - Text horizontal
 - Text vertical with alignment and height